Market intelligence for international student recruitment from ICEF

 This is because:

-- The three years of STEM OPT work give participants three chances to enter the H-1B visa lottery (one per year) – versus the one chance offered by a one-year OPT term.
+• The three-year term of STEM OPT gives participants three chances to enter the H-1B visa lottery (one per year) – versus one chance offered by a one-year OPT term.

-Two years of paid work in a specialised STEM field allows students and their families to offset the cost of obtaining a degree.
-The potential ROI increases even further because STEM OPT students have a better chance of receiving H-1B visa than other students.
+STEM OPT participants' paid work in a specialised STEM field allows them to offset the cost of their degree.
+The potential ROI increases even further because STEM OPT students have a better chance of receiving an H-1B visa than other students given the multiple times they can enter the lottery.

 As Keystone Education Group has written, “The calculation is straightforward: three years of US work experience can be transformative for career trajectories and provides multiple opportunities to secure H-1B sponsorship.”